On this page you’ll find instructions for –

 Watering Sod

 Newly installed sod should be watered every other day until the sod roots, usually several weeks.
-Watering should be done with a sprinkler to assure even coverage.
-It is important to water deeply so that roots are encouraged to go down into the soil, normally a couple hours with a sprinkler.
+Watering should be done with a sprinkler to ensure even coverage.
+It is important to water deeply so that roots are encouraged to go down into the soil, normally a couple of hours with a sprinkler.

-Failure to water newly installed sod in warm weather will quickly kill sod, since its’ root system is so shallow.
+Failure to water newly installed sod in warm weather will quickly kill sod since its’ root system is so shallow.
 After the sod roots watering can be curtailed so that it dries out slightly.
 During the heat of Summer sod will have to be watched very carefully, but normally watering twice a week will keep it sufficiently moist.

 Fertilizer